Single Premium Term Insurance Plan in India

 Making Use of a Windfall Gain

-When one needs to make a lump sum payment for single premium term insurance, it is ideal for individuals who want to make the most of a substantial profit from a business, an unforeseen financial gain, or a bonus.
+When one needs to make a lump sum payment for single premium term insurance, it is ideal for individuals who want to make the most of a substantial profit from a business.

 Single Premium Term Insurance Plans come with their own set of benefits.
 However, these benefits might apply to one person and not to others.
 You can assess your situation and requirements and accordingly plan to buy a term plan variant.